vygr/ChrysaLisp/docs/UI_WIDGETS.md

 Creates a title bar, consiting of a Flow instance that contains Buttons and a named Title instance.

+The symbols list consists of unicode symbol values.
+You can use the Fonts application to find a unicode symbol value.

 ```vdu
 (defmacro ui-title-bar (n s b e &optional p)
 	; (ui-title-bar name title symbols event [props]) -> flow